mariolukas/FabScanPi-Server/docs/hardware_electronics.rst

 | 5V             | 5V output from regulator to FabScanPi HAT |
 +----------------+-------------------------------------------+

-For the DC/DC converter option you can find further instructions and pictures on the [Watterott electronic website](https://learn.watterott.com/fabscan/hat_assembly.pdf).
+For the DC/DC converter option you can find further instructions and pictures on the `Watterott electronic website <https://learn.watterott.com/fabscan/hat_assembly.pdf>`.

 NOTE: For the final stage of constuction a more powerful power supply is needed.
 At the moment there are no technical specifications available.